WirelessThings/OpenPi/gettingstarted.rst

 https://github.com/WirelessThings/OpenPi

 Native files are in Cadsoft Eagle v7 format.
-PDF of the Schematic are also included
+PDFs of the Schematic are also included

 Gerbers for the board will be added soon